lizliunju/pydata_group/README.md

 ## Notes

-If you want to download a sub-folder or sub-directory of this repository, copy the URL of that page and paste it in [DownGit](https://minhaskamal.github.io/DownGit/#/home).
+If you want to download a sub-folder or sub-directory of this repository, copy the URL of that page and paste it in <a href="https://minhaskamal.github.io/DownGit/#/home" target="_blank">DownGit</a>.